natura-cosmeticos/clio-nodejs-logger/README.md

 ## Samples

-Take a loot at the [samples](https://github.com/natura-cosmeticos/clio-nodejs-logger/tree/master/samples) for examples of usage.
+Take a loot at the [samples](https://github.com/natura-cosmeticos/clio-nodejs-logger/tree/master/samples) folder for examples of usage.

 ## How to contribute